CGT, negative gearing and no-grounds evictions.

 WA is expected to announce a ban on no-grounds rental terminations around the May 7 state budget.
 This would mean landlords need to provide a valid reason to end a tenancy, bringing WA into line with most other states.

-What it does mean is that documentation becomes more important.
-When you issue a termination notice, you need to state the reason clearly and have the paperwork to back it up.
-Getting that wrong means the notice is invalid and you are back to square one.
-That is an argument for having your records in order, and one of the reasons professional management reduces your risk as the compliance environment tightens.
+What this means practically is that documentation becomes more important.
+When you issue a termination notice, you need to state the reason clearly and have the paperwork to support it.
+Getting that wrong means the notice is invalid and the process starts again.
+Good records are not optional from here.

 My takeaway from the week